VictoriaMetrics/VictoriaMetrics/docs/vmagent.md

 #### Drop-in replacement for Prometheus

 If you use Prometheus only for scraping metrics from various targets and forwarding these metrics to remote storage, then `vmagent` can replace such Prometheus setup.
-Usually `vmagent` requires lower amounts RAM, CPU and network bandwidth comparing to Prometheus for such setup.
+Usually `vmagent` requires lower amounts of RAM, CPU and network bandwidth comparing to Prometheus for such setup.
 See [these docs](#how-to-collect-metrics-in-prometheus-format) for details.